 - 6 cl Havana Club 3 year old rum or other quality white rum

 - 6 cl San Pellegrino sparkling water or other sparkling mineral water

-- 1 handful Moroccan lime leaves
+- 1 handful Moroccan mint leaves

 Grab a serving glass and chill it either by filling it with ice while mixing or by sticking it in the freezer.